for Admitted International Students

 Students receiving assistantships must have a Social Security number.

-Information about applying for a Social Security number will be provided when you check in with the ISSS Office.
+Information about applying for a Social Security number can be found HERE.

 International students are not eligible to apply for any U.S. government funding programs.
 This includes FAFSA funding and the Texas Tuition Equalization Grant (TTEG).

 As of January 1, 2012, all new, entering college students in the state of Texas who are under the age of 22 need to have had a bacterial meningitis vaccine within the last 5 years in order to attend class.
 Click here for more information.